Walti91/stab/README.md

-# StudyGraduationAdministration
+# STAB

 ## Synopsis

 This project is a remake of the old system for completing studies at the TU Vienna, done by the deanery.
-The primary focus was to reproduce the website with newer techologies, the database access is not yet implemented and has been replaced by dummy data for testing purposes.
+The primary focus was to reproduce the website with newer technologies, the database access is not yet implemented and has been replaced by dummy data for testing purposes.

 ## Technologies